6

 PC doesn't have rs232, so I guess null modem cable is out of question.

-With some USB/Serial it's easy back on.
-They are usually rather cheap
+With some USB/Serial it's easily added back on.
+They are usually rather cheap.

 Should I just buy one of these wifi dongles that connect to rs232 at the back?